twinfoundation/dlt/README.md

-# GTSC Distributed Ledger
+# TWIN Distributed Ledger

-This mono-repository contains the packages to for use with DLTs in GTSC applications.
+This mono-repository contains the packages to for use with DLTs in TWIN applications.

 ## Packages